 THE TRUTH: This is a common misconception about credit cards – and understanding that is the key to getting the most out of your card.
 Interest starts to accrue only the day after your payment is due, meaning that if you pay off your balance in full by the due date, you’ll avoid any interest whatsoever.
 This effectively makes your credit card a borrowing facility – which can be very useful for managing cashflow if done sensibly.

-This, however, does not apply to cash withdrawals – in those instances, interest will always be charged straight away.
+This, however, does not apply to cash withdrawals – in those instances, interest will normally be charged straight away.

 In addition, some cards offer 0% interest on purchases for a set amount of time – but be aware that the interest-free period begins from the date you open the credit card, not the date you first use it.
 Once that period ends, if you haven’t paid the balance in full, interest will accrue on a daily basis.
 And the same is true if you revolve a balance, i.e. carry a balance over from your previous statement: there is no interest free period for subsequent purchases.